-Metalware automatically identifies and records defects during each fuzzing run.
-A defect is defined as either:
+Metalware automatically identifies and records crashes during each fuzzing run.

-Each defect is logged and can be further examined through three key actions: View, Graph and Trace.
+Each crash is classified and can be further examined by clicking

 Key Features: